greyshirtguy/DiscoverProPresenter/README.md

-This is an experimental bash script intended to work in Linux's like Raspbian.
+This is an experimental (rushed version) bash script intended to work in Linux's like Raspbian.

 It's _likely?_ that your distro has avahi deamon service installed and running - if not, install that!
 Requiries avahi-browse command from avahi-utils package - that is not likely to be installed. (sudo apt install avahi-utils).